 How Long Does It Take to Recover from Breast Reduction Surgery?

-The recovery time for breast reduction surgery can be anywhere between 2 weeks and 6 weeks depending on the type and extent of the surgery.
+The recovery time for breast reduction surgery can be anywhere between 2 weeks and six weeks, depending on the type and extent of the surgery.

 NOTE – Author is a Plastic Surgeon and founder of Glamour Plastic Surgery and Med Spa in Houston, TX.